stjudecloud/rfcs/text/0002-quality-check-workflow.md

 #### samtools

-Samtools is used both as a utility for file transformations, and its `flagstat` command is used to generate metricts for quality checking.
+Samtools is used both as a utility for file transformations, and its `flagstat` command is used to generate metrics for quality checking.
 Metrics include number of duplicate reads and properly paired reads.

 #### qualimap